 Boston Children’s Museum is accessible by various forms of transportation including via Old Town Trolley, public transportation, car and water taxi.
-The Museum is located near Stop #15 aboard the Old Town Trolley sightseeing tour.
+The Museum is located near the Boston Tea Party Ships & Museum stop aboard the Old Town Trolley sightseeing tour.
 For those taking the subway, the Museum is approximately three blocks from the intermodal South Station.
 The station can be reached on the MBTA Red and Silver Lines as well as by the No. 7 bus route.
 If you park in the nearby Farnsworth or Stillings street garages, bring your ticket to the Museum for validation.
 Do not park on Sleeper Street because it is reserved for residents and your vehicle will be towed.

 The Boston Tea Party Ships & Museum is a historically accurate and interactive institution that chronicles the events leading up to this momentous event in American history.
 Resting atop a floating barge, the museum enables visitors to step back in time and participate in a reenactment of the events that unfolded that fateful night.
 The attraction includes restored ships and artifacts from the historical occasion, including one of the original tea chests.